-1. Give each kid another index card, I ruler, and I pencil.
+Give each kid another index card, I ruler, and I pencil.
 Have them draw an x on the right side of the card.
-Then have them measure about 5 inches to the left of the x and draw a dot the size of a penny.

-(Draw them on your own index card to demonstrate.)
+Then have them measure about 5 inches to the left of the \mathbf{x} , and draw a dot the size of a penny.
+(Mark up your own index card to demonstrate.)

-- 2. Have the kids hold their cards at eye level an arm's length away.
+- Have the kids hold their cards at eye level an arm's length away.
 Make sure the x is on the right. - 3.
 Tell them to close their right eye and look directly at the x with their left eye.
 (They should be able to see both shapes.) - 4.
 Have them slowly bring the card toward their face, focusing on the x.
-They must keep looking right at it - no looking to the side!
+They must keep looking right at it no looking to the side!

 Ask the kids: "What happens as you bring the card closer?"
 (Discuss.
-The dot should disappear, then reappear as they bring the card even closer to their face.
+The dot should disappear. then reappear as they bring the card even closer to their face.
 Let them try moving the card closer and farther to pinpoint where it happens!)

-5. Now have the kids close their left eye, look directly at the dot with their right eye, and repeat the game.
+5. Now have the kids close their left eye and look directly at the dot with their right eye.

-- $\star$ "What happened this time?"
+- ★ "What happened this time?"
 (Discuss.
-This time the x disappears, then reappears as the card comes closer.) - $\star$ "Is the distance from your face about the same for both eyes?" - $\star$ "Will the dot still disappear if it's as big as a quarter?"
-(Let the kids fill in around the dot to try a new size.) - $\star$ "What if it's a different shape, like a triangle or square?"
+This time the x disappears, then reappears as the card comes closer.) - \star "Is the distance from your face about the same for both eyes?" - ★ "Will the dot still disappear if it's as big as a quarter?"
+(Let the kids fill in around the dot to try a new size.) - ★ "What if it's a different shape, like a triangle or square?"

-- 6. Next, have the kids draw a straight line from the dot to the x using a ruler. - 7.
-Have the kids repeat the exercise, focusing on the x with their left eye.
+- 6. Next, have the kids draw a straight line from the dot to the x using a ruler. - Have the kids repeat the exercise, focusing on the x with their left eye.